MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

    ![image](./Images/Lab01/image30.svg)

-    >[!NOTE]**Note:** Pay close attention to the data used in this lab.
+    **Note:** Pay close attention to the data used in this lab.
 The following labs will reference this data, and it will need to match exactly as seen in the lab.

 Great job, by completing these steps, you have helped Reed add reference data for contractual instrument types.
 There are many types of reference data.
 Take some time after this lab to explore the other reference data types.
 They will be used throughout Microsoft Cloud for Sustainability, and Microsoft Sustainability Manager. **Please continue to the next task.**

-===

 ## Task 3: Setup Unit conversion factor